intel/terraform-intel-aws-vm/examples/gen-ai-fastchat/README.md

 http://yourpublicip:7860

 5. Now you can enter your message or question in the chat prompt to see the Fastchat in action?
     * Note: This module is created using the m7i.4xlarge instance size, you can change your instance type by modifying the <b>
 instance_type = "m7i.4xlarge"</b> in the main.tf under the <b>ec2-vm module</b> section of the code.<br>
-If you just change to an 8xlarge and then run <b>terraform apply<b> the module will destroy the old instance and rebuild with a larger instance size.
+If you just change to an 8xlarge and then run <b>terraform apply</b> the module will destroy the old instance and rebuild with a larger instance size.

-9. To delete the demo:
+5. To delete the demo:
   a.
 Exit the VM instance by pressing Ctrl-C to break out of fastchat
   b.
 Then run Terraform destroy to delete all resources created